UnifyID/pushauth-sample-server-reg/README.md

 # PushAuthDemo

-This is a sample Rails application for demoing basic PushAuth multi-factor authentication.
+This is a sample Rails application for demonstrating basic PushAuth multi-factor authentication.
-See [here](https://unifyid.atlassian.net/wiki/spaces/~592566634/pages/400654353/PushAuth+Reference+Project#Website-with-Basic-Login-Plus-Mobile-App) for a description of the project.
+See [here](https://blog.unify.id/2020/07/17/the-power-of-pushauth/) for some background.

 ### Functionality